DataDog/hiring-engineers/answers.md

 - _Any metric from the Integration on your Database with the anomaly function applied._
 - _Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket_

-**First I used the Dashboard UI to understand the JSON request to the Timeboard API and read [Using Postman with Datadog APIs Docs](https://docs.datadoghq.com/getting_started/api/)**
+**First I used the Dashboard UI to understand the JSON request to the Timeboard API and read [Using Postman with Datadog APIs Docs](https://docs.datadoghq.com/getting_started/api/).**
-**After I understood how the API worked and the shape of the request I wrote a small node.js script to send the request** **I revisted these dashboards after connecting a new APM app to monitor DB operations**
+**After I understood how the API worked and the request's shape, I wrote a small node.js script to send the request** **I revisited these dashboards after connecting a new APM app to monitor DB operations.**

 Postman Request Body